cloudshiftinc/gradle-release-plugin/gradle/docs/README.md

 **Q:** Can I use this plugin in a multi-module Gradle project?

-**A:** This plugin works for multi-module Gradle projects that are based in a single Git repository at the root of the project hierarchy.
+**A:** This plugin supports multi-module Gradle projects that are based in a single Git repository at the root of the project hierarchy.
 At the present time other layouts are not supported.
 Please open an issue with your use-case.